allenwb/ESnext-experiments/README.md

  * ST80collections-exp0.js This is a baseline  using <| and the Object.extend() function as the compositional operators
  * ST80collections-exp0-blp.js This is just like exp0 but uses block lambdas with paren free calls
  * ST80collections-exp6.js This is the same as exp1 but using the operator keyword "beget" in place of <|
+ * ST80collections-exp7.js This is the same as exp1 but using :: in place of <|